lse-me314/lse-me314.github.io/README.md

 #### 3. Working with databases

-We will return to database normalization, and how to implement this using good practice in a relational database manager, SQLite.
+We will introduce the concept of database normalization, and how to implement this using good practice in a relational database manager, SQLite.
 We will cover how to structure data, verify data types, set conditions for data integrity, and perform complex queries to extract data from the database.
 We will also cover authentication and how to connect to local and remote databases.

 ##### Resources